Here are a few things you should know when geocaching in a provincial park:

 1. Authorization to place a geocache in a provincial park is required.

 To hide a geocache in a provincial park, authorization must first be obtained from Manitoba Parks and Protected Spaces.
 Authorization can be obtained by following the link to the online application form located at the bottom of the page.
 If your application is approved by Manitoba Parks and Protected Spaces, you may then go to geocaching.com and apply to have the location published on the official Global GPS Cache Hunt Site.

 2. Geocaches are permitted only in parks with certain classifications and in certain Land Use Categories (LUCs).

 In Natural and Recreation Park classifications, Physical caches are permitted in Backcountry, Recreational Development, Resource Management and Access LUCs.

 In Wilderness and Heritage parks, as well as Wilderness or Heritage LUCs within other parks, only caches without a physical container (such as Virtual caches, EarthCaches and Waymarks) will be permitted.

 For park classifications and maps of LUC boundaries in provincial parks, please refer to the System Plan for Manitoba’s Provincial Parks.
-Assistance in identifying LUC boundaries may be obtained from Parks and Natural Areas staff by calling 1-800-214-6497.
+Assistance in identifying LUC boundaries may be obtained from Parks and Protected Spaces staff by calling 1-800-214-6497.